Kyosuke Takami: Early career

-World title challenge
+World title

 Rosa vs. Takami

 On 11 June 2025, it was announced that Takami would face WBA light flyweight world champion Erick Rosa on 30 July 2025 in Yokohama.
 Takami went into the fight with a record of 9–0 before defeating Erick Rosa to win the WBA light-flyweight title.
 Takumi claimed the victory with a technical knock out 2 minutes and 48 seconds into the tenth of twelve rounds.

 In the aftermath of his title win, Takami announced his intention of winning championships in various weight classes in the future.

+Santiago vs. Takami

+Takami’s first defense was in an unification bout with the World Boxing Organization’s (WBO) champion, René Santiago of Puerto Rico.
+Despite entering the fight as a 9-1 favorite, Takami lost to Santiago by split decision.
+The cards were 116-112, 113-115 and 111-117.

 Family

 Takami had a younger brother, Yume, who died at the age of 20 in June 2024.
 He dedicated his victory in the Rosa fight to him.